 Central Beach Master Plan Update

 The overall intent of the Central Beach Master Plan initiative continues to focus on promoting the Central Beach Regional Activity Center as a vibrant beach community and a desirable destination.
-The Urban Design & Planning Division has been working with Redevelopment Management and Associates (RMA) on a zoning analysis and capacity study for the area, as well as addressing many complex issues such as future streetscape improvements, sea level rise, remaining vehicular trip and residential unit allocations and development policy relative to the updated plan.
+The Urban Design & Planning Division (UDP) is coordinating with the Transportation and Mobility Department (TAM) on addressing many complex issues in the area, such as potential streetscape improvements, addressing resiliency in respect to future sea level rise, and development policy.
+The project will ultimately update the 2009 draft Central Beach Master Plan, often referred to as the “Sasaki Plan,” with the intent of obtaining consensus on new building and streetscape design standards, with a special focus on North Beach Village improvements.

 The goals of the update of the Central Beach Master Plan include the following:

-- Develop short and long-term streetscape improvements and concept designs that focus on pedestrian-oriented and multi-modal aspects;
+- Develop short and long-term streetscape concept designs that focus on pedestrian-oriented and multi-modal aspects;

 - Develop design standards that promote more compatible development while preserving the unique character of the Central Beach neighborhoods;